Po (Kung Fu Panda): Kung Fu Panda: The Paws of Destiny (2018–19)

 After fulfilling his true destiny as a Dragon Warrior of the prophecy thanks to his learning of his ancestral bloodline, Po (Mick Wingert) is now a mentor of four panda kids (Nu Hai, Jing, Bao and Fan Tong), who stumbled upon a mythical cave within Panda Village and being chosen by the spirits of Four Constellations, their legendary chi respectively.

+Kung Fu Panda: The Dragon Knight (2022–23)

+Po (Jack Black) leaves China to find four elemental weapons with the English knight Sir Luthera (Rita Ora) and are aided in their journey by Po's adoptive father Mr. Ping (James Hong) and Rukhmini (Rahnuma Panthaky).

 Video games

 Actor Mick Wingert voices Po in all of the Kung Fu Panda video games except for Legendary Warriors, in which he is voiced by Eric Loomis.